 Professor Sheilagh Ogilvie

-University Official Fellow from September 2020
+University Academic Fellow since 2020

 My research explores how social institutions – the formal and informal constraints on economic activity – shaped economic development in Europe between the Middle Ages and the present day.
 In recent years my publications have analysed guilds, serfdom, communities, the family, gender, human capital investment, consumption, and state capacity.